-- 70. The Government submitted that the applicant's administrative detention had been permissible under Article 5 § 1 (a) of the Convention as "the lawful detention of a person after conviction by the competent court".
+70. The Government submitted that the applicant's administrative detention had been compatible with the requirements of Article 5.
 His case had been examined by the trial court, which was the sole competent authority to do so.
-The trial had been conducted in compliance with the guarantees of Article 5 § 3.
-As to the judicial supervision required by Article 5 § 4, this had been incorporated in the trial court's decision. - 71.
-The applicant submitted that his administrative detention was arbitrary in violation of Article 5 § 1.
-He further submitted that the manner in which the trial was conducted fell short of the requirements of Article 5 §§ 3 and 4. - 72.
-The Court observes that it has already examined a similar complaint under Article 5 § 1 and found that the administrative detention had been imposed on the applicant after a "conviction by a competent court" within the meaning of Article 5 § 1 (a) and in accordance with a procedure prescribed by law (see Galstyan, cited above, §§ 47-49).
+As to the judicial supervision required by Article 5 § 4, this had been incorporated in the trial court's decision.

+71. The applicant submitted that his administrative detention was arbitrary in violation of Article 5 § 1.
+He further submitted that the manner in which the trial was conducted fell short of the requirements of Article 5 §§ 3 and 4.

+72. The Court observes that it has already examined similar complaints under Article 5 § 1 and found that the administrative detention had been imposed on the applicant after a "conviction by a competent court" within the meaning of Article 5 § 1 (a) and in accordance with a procedure prescribed by law (see Galstyan, cited above, §§ 47-49).
 It sees no reasons to depart from that finding in the present case.
 The Court further reiterates that the guarantees of Article 5 § 3 apply only to detention imposed under Article 5 § 1 (c) (see Ječius v.
 Lithuania, no. 34578/97, § 75, ECHR 2000-IX).
 It follows that the guarantees of that provision are not applicable to the applicant's administrative detention, which, as already indicated above, was imposed under Article 5 § 1 (a).
-Lastly, the Court reiterates that, where a sentence of imprisonment is pronounced after a "conviction by a competent court" within the meaning of Article 5 § 1 (a), the supervision required by Article 5 § 4 is incorporated in that decision (see Galstyan, cited above, § 51).
+Lastly, the Court reiterates that where a sentence of imprisonment is pronounced after a "conviction by a competent court" within the meaning of Article 5 § 1 (a), the supervision required by Article 5 § 4 is incorporated in that decision (see Galstyan, cited above, § 51).
 However, as already indicated above, no issue arises in the present case under Article 5 § 1 (a).